-- 2. The tax-deferred features are not necessary for a tax-qualified plan.
+- 1 Neither North American Company for Life and Health Insurance nor any of its agents, employees or representatives is authorized to give tax or legal advice.
+Please consult with and rely on a qualified tax or legal advisor before entering into or paying additional premiums with respect to such arrangements or commencing any charitable giving plan. - 2 The tax-deferred features are not necessary for a tax-qualified plan.
 In such instances, you should consider whether other features, such as the death benefit and optional riders make the policy appropriate for your needs.
-Before purchasing a policy, you should obtain competent tax advice both as to the tax treatment of the policy and the suitability of the product. - 3.
-Policy loans from life insurance policies generally are not subject to income tax, provided the contract is not a Modified Endowment Contract (MEC), as defined by Section 7702A of the Internal Revenue Code.
+Before purchasing a policy, you should obtain competent tax advice both as to the tax treatment of the policy and the suitability of the product. - 3 Policy loans from life insurance policies generally are not subject to income tax, provided the contract is not a Modified Endowment Contract (MEC), as defined by Section 7702A of the Internal Revenue Code.
 A policy loan or withdrawal from a life insurance policy that is a MEC is taxable upon receipt to the extent cash value of the contract exceeds premium paid.
 Distributions from MECs are subject to federal income tax to the extent of the gain in the policy and taxable distributions are subject to a 10% additional tax prior to age 591⁄2, with certain exceptions.
 Policy loans and withdrawals will reduce cash value and death benefit.
 Policy loans are subject to interest charges.
-Consult with and rely on your tax advisor or attorney on your specific situation. - 4.
-For most policies, withdrawals are free from federal income tax to the extent of the investment in the contract, and policy loans are also tax-free so long as the policy does not terminate before the death of the insured.
+Consult with and rely on your tax advisor or attorney on your specific situation.
+Income and growth on accumulated cash values is generally taxable only upon withdrawal.
+Adverse tax consequences may result if withdrawals exceed premiums paid into the policy.
+Withdrawals or surrenders made during a Surrender Charge period will be subject to surrender charges and may reduce the ultimate death benefit and cash value.
+Surrender charges vary by product, issue age, sex, underwriting class, and policy year. - 4 For most policies, withdrawals are free from federal income tax to the extent of the investment in the contract, and policy loans are also tax-free so long as the policy does not terminate before the death of the insured.
 However, if the policy is a Modified Endowment Contract (MEC), a withdrawal or policy loan may be taxable upon receipt.
 Further, unpaid loan interest on a MEC may be taxable.
 A MEC is a contract received in exchange for a MEC or for which premiums paid during a seven-year testing period exceed prescribed premium limits (7-pay premiums).